sahilb2/python-starter-pack/README.md

 __IMPORTANT__: Do NOT use `print()` for debugging, as this will make your bot fail when the game runs.
 Instead, use the `game.log()` function in `Game_API.py`.

 Within `Game_API`, three other classes are defined -- `Player`, `Monster`, and `DeathEffects`.
-We reccomend only accessing the fields in these classes, since changing them might cause the `game` object to not properly represent the current state of the game.
+We recommend only accessing the fields in these classes, since changing them might cause the `game` object to not properly represent the current state of the game.

 ##### The following fields are in the `Player` class:
 - `player_num` : `int` (either 1 or 2)